An easy stew recipe with a taste of the tropics

 Coconut is a hot topic in the health food realm.
 And while nutritionists clash on whether or not the oil of coconut is beneficial for health, I think everyone would agree that coconut itself brings some nutritional benefits to the table.
 Certainly, there is evidence of its powers as an aphrodisiac.
-Therefore, it’s my belief that using it as the main flavoring agent for a chicken stew turns an everyday soup into something exotic, perhaps even sexy.
+Therefore, it’s my belief that using it as the main flavoring agent for a chicken stew recipe turns an everyday soup into something exotic, perhaps even sexy.
+After all, coconut even makes our list of the best foods for men’s sexual health!

 - 2 large boneless skinless chicken breasts cubed, approx. 1 lb